 The answer to those questions involves understanding the causes of a TIA, how a transient ischemic attack is related to “full-blown” strokes, and how it differs.

 How full-blown strokes and TIAs are alike and different

 Any kind of stroke is caused by a problem that blocks or disrupts the flow of oxygen-rich blood to the brain.
 Whether a TIA or full-blown stroke, the most common cause is a blood clot resulting in ischemia (a blockage of blood flow), the National Institute of Neurological Disorders and Stroke (NINDS) explains.

 Atherosclerosis, the build-up of fatty plaque deposits in arteries, can play a role, too.
-Arteries narrowed by plaque make it more likely a blood clot will become stuck, disrupting blood supply to the brain; by slowing blood through arteries, plaque can also contribute to clot development.
+Arteries narrowed by plaque make it more likely a blood clot will become stuck, disrupting blood supply to the brain.
+By slowing blood through arteries, plaque can also contribute to a clot.

 If you have a transient ischemic attack, you experience symptoms for a short time, until your body resolves the blockage on its own.
-For example, the clot can move “downstream,” or it may dissolve on it its own, thanks to natural clot dissolvers in the blood (anticoagulants), the American Stroke Association points out.
-Then blood begins to flow to the brain, preventing the lasting brain damage seen in full-blown strokes.
+For example, the clot can move downstream, or it may dissolve on it its own, thanks to natural clot dissolvers in your blood (anticoagulants).
+Then blood begins to flow to your brain, preventing the lasting brain damage of a full-blown strokes.

 As the name of the condition indicates, a TIA is transient.
 It doesn’t last long — often just five minutes to an hour, although it may sometimes last longer.
-But because they are typically brief, that doesn’t mean a TIA is harmless and you can ignore it.
+But, because it is typically brief, that doesn’t mean a TIA is harmless and you can ignore it.

 Consider this: What is a transient ischemic attack warning you about your health?
 The answer is simple but potentially life-changing.
 Without medical intervention, a full-blown stroke could be in your immediate future and cause permanent disability and even death,